cht8687/react-webpack-starter-kit/README.md

 # react-webpack-starter-kit

-Quickly start your next project with React/Webpack/ES6/Hot-reloader ...
+Quickly start your next project with React/Webpack/ES6/...

-* None-Redux,flux: Chose your own prefered state management framework
+* No Redux,flux, clean React + Webpack

 ## Install it: